-- ensure the safety of the Group's employees; - preserve the Group's value, assets and reputation; - make Group decision-making and processes secure, to contribute to the achievement of objectives and thereby to value creation for all stakeholders: - ensure that initiatives undertaken are consistent with Group values: - rally Group employees around a shared vision where major risks are concerned, and raise awareness of the risks inherent to their activity and of newly emerging risks.
+- ensure the safety of the Group's employees; - preserve the Group's value, assets and reputation; - make Group decision-making and processes secure, to contribute to the achievement of objectives and thereby to value creation for all stakeholders: - ensure that initiatives undertaken are consistent with Group values:

+■ rally Group employees around a shared vision where major risks are concerned, and raise awareness both of the risks inherent to their activity and of newly emerging risks.

-Definition and purposes of internal controls
+Definition and purposes of internal control

-The Legrand Group's internal control system consists of a set of means, behaviours, procedures and actions suited to Legrand's special features and which:
+The Legrand Group's internal control system consists of a set of means, behaviours, procedures and actions suited to Legrand's special features, which:

-- contribute to control of its business, the effectiveness of its operations and the efficient use of its resources; and - enable it to take appropriate account of significant operational, financial and compliance risks.
+- enable it to take appropriate account of significant risks, whether strategic, operational, financial or compliance-related; - contribute to control of its business, the effectiveness of its operations and the efficient use of resources.